Francisco García Tortosa: Biography

 He has given key lectures and taught Courses in most of Spain's universities, as well as in institutions such as the Juan March Foundation and the City of Culture of Galicia, in Santiago de Compostela.
 European universities and institutions in which he has given key lectures and Courses include University College, Dublin, the James Joyce Centre, Dublin, as well as others in Antwerp, Zürich, Monaco, etc. In the United States he has lectured in the University of North Carolina, Oregon University, and Northwestern University, at Evanston, Chicago, amongst others.

 During his career, Professor García Tortosa has supervised 32 Ph.D.
 Theses, many of them dealing with Joyce.

 He has also held the following posts: Secretary of the Faculty of Philology at the University of Santiago de Compostela, Director of the University of Sevilla's Institute of Languages, Dean of the Faculty of Philology at the University of Sevilla.
 Likewise he was Founder and Treasurer of the Spanish Association of Anglo-American Studies, as well as co-founder and director of the journal Philologia Hispalensis.
 In 1992 he founded the Spanish James Joyce Society, of which he is life-time President, and, in 1993, the Association's journal, Papers on Joyce, was also founded by him, acting in collaboration with other academic professionals belonging to Spanish universities.

 Moreover, he has been guest writer in the cultural supplements of newspapers such as El País, El Mundo, and ABC.

-García Tortosa is divorced and has three children.
+García Tortosa was divorced and has three children.

+Francisco García Tortosa died in Sevilla the 19th of May, 2024, being 86 years old.